Valay-2004/NeonKeyChecker/README.md

 **NeonKeyChecker** is a modern, browser-based tool that helps users evaluate password strength using realistic crack-time simulations across different hashing algorithms.
 It features real-time feedback, dynamic UI, and tools that emphasize secure password practices in a fun yet educational way.

 ---
+## How It Works!
+### 🔍 Attack Model Assumption
+**NeonKeyChecker** estimates password crack time by simulating a pure brute-force offline attack, assuming the attacker has access to the password hash (not the plaintext) and no prior context about the user.

+The estimated crack time is calculated using:
+- Password length & character variety (entropy)
+- Hashing algorithm speed (e.g., bcrypt vs MD5)

+<b>❌ This does not simulate <i>dictionary, rainbow table, or social engineering attacks</i> — it's purely to visualize strength against raw computational brute-force attempts.</b>

+---

 ## 🖼️ Live Demo
 👉 [Try it here](https://valay-2004.github.io/NeonKeyChecker/)